olesar/framebank/README.md

 === Table structure ===========================================================
 ===
-1.1. framebank_dict_cx_items.txt -- a dictionary of constructions: construction elements
+1.1. framebank_dict_cx.txt -- a dictionary of constructions: conscruction properties
 ===
-Header = {KeyLexemes,ConstrIndex,Place,Form,Role,Rank,SemClass}
+Header = {ConstrIndex,Constr,ConstrName,ConstrPattern,Example,Features,KeyLexemes}
+ConstrIndex: construction ID
+Constr: construction label (verb frameNo.patternNo)
+ConstrName: a short typical example
+ConstrPattern: morphosyntactic pattern (valency pattern, idiom elements pattern)
+Example: one or more examples illustrating the use
+Features: aspectual etc. features
 KeyLexemes: lexical constants of the construction such as a verb for its valency pattern

+===
+1.2. framebank_dict_cx_items.txt -- a dictionary of constructions: construction elements
+===
+Header = {ConstrIndex,Place,Form,Role,Rank,SemClass,KeyLexemes}

 ConstrIndex: construction ID
 Place: # of the element in the construction (usually mimics the so called "neutral" word order but not obligatory)
 Form: morphosyntactic features
 Role: semantic role
 Rank: syntactic rank (e.g. Subject, DirectObject, Periphery, Clause)
 SemClass: lexico-semantic constraints (e.g. Animate, InanimateConcrete, InanimateAbstract, Instrument, Sound, etc.)
+KeyLexemes: lexical constants of the construction such as a verb for its valency pattern

 Predicates and other lexical constants are listed as construction elements.
 Their roles are tagged as minus ("-").
 The KeyLexemes column is provided mostly to support human assessment as it can be easily recovered from the other columns.